Yorkshire and the Humber

 Yorkshire and the Humber is one of the nine official regions of England at the first level of ITL for statistical purposes.
 (Note: ITL replaced NUTS and followed the same definitions of its predecessor until 2023) It is one of the three regions covering Northern England, alongside the North West England and North East England regions, and covers the historic and cultural Yorkshire area.

-Yorkshire and the Humber is made up of the counties of East Riding of Yorkshire, North Yorkshire (excluding areas in the Tees Valley which are instead part of North East England), South Yorkshire, West Yorkshire, and the districts of North Lincolnshire and North East Lincolnshire that are in the county of Lincolnshire (with the rest of the county being within the East Midlands).
+Yorkshire and the Humber is made up of the counties of East Riding of Yorkshire, North Yorkshire (excluding areas in the Tees Valley which are instead part of North East England), South Yorkshire, West Yorkshire, and the districts of North Lincolnshire and North East Lincolnshire from the county of Lincolnshire (with the rest of the county being within the East Midlands).
 The population of Yorkshire and the Humber in 2021 was 5,480,774 with its largest settlements being Leeds, Sheffield, Bradford, Hull, and York.

 Geographical context

 Geology

 In the Yorkshire and the Humber region, there is a very close relationship between the major topographical areas and the underlying geology.
 The Pennine chain of hills in the west is of Carboniferous origin.
 The central vale is Permo-Triassic.
 The North York Moors in the north-east of the region are Jurassic in age, while the Yorkshire Wolds and Lincolnshire Wolds to the south east are Cretaceous chalk uplands.